 - Field photos (if possible)

-- A two-page project description: Upload one PDF or Word document that provides a cogent summary of the proposed research written in a manner clear to non-specialists.
+- A two-page project description: Upload a PDF document that provides a cogent summary of the proposed research written in a manner clear to non-specialists.
 The selection committee is composed of a range of scholars and may not include specialists in the applicant's field.
 Project summaries must not exceed two pages.
-They should be single spaced, use conventional margins, and be in 11 point font or larger.
+They should be single spaced, use conventional margins, and be in 11-point font or larger.

-- A detailed budget and budget justification (see details here)
+- A detailed budget and budget justification (use only budget template)